-You are required to submit a monthly statistical return to the Central Bureau for Statistics (CBS) in Heerlen if the value of your intracommunity supplies or acquisitions exceeds €400,000 per year.

-If you wish, you can file this return electronically by using a special, free software package known as iris.
-For further information, please contact cbs / Intrastat Infodesk, Postbus 4481, 6401 CZ Heerlen (tel. +31 45 570 7920 or email hihbgs@cbs.nl).
+You are required to submit a monthly statistical return to Statistics Netherlands in Heerlen if the value of your intracommunity supplies or acquisitions exceeds €225,000 per year.
+If you wish, you can file this return electronically by using a special, free software package known as IRIS.
+For further information, please contact CBS / Intrastat Infodesk, Postbus 4481, 6401 CZ Heerlen (tel. +31 (0)45 570 7920 or email hihbgs@cbs.nl).

-8.4 Applying for a VAT refund
+Applying for a VAT refund 8.4